-3.23.
+3.22.
 Scaling factors for difficult-to-measure radionuclides should be used with caution and reviewed at an appropriate frequency.
 In some facilities, one set of scaling factors can be applicable over a large area, whereas in other facilities the radionuclide composition may vary considerably over space and time, and for different materials, particularly where chemical processes or decontamination procedures have taken place.
+Therefore, scaling factors should be based on information such as those described above, rather than applying values already determined (from other clearance batches or from the evaluation of low-level radioactive waste).
 Radionuclide composition will also vary in cases where the radioactivity is generated by neutron activation of impurities in the material and the concentration of such impurities varies significantly (e.g. variations in the content of cobalt in steel).

-3.24.
+3.23.
 The selection of the radionuclides that are significant enough to be evaluated for clearance is a screening process that should, in the first instance, be based on an initial estimate of the activity concentrations of the radionuclides in the material.
 If there are large uncertainties associated with this initial estimate, a larger number of radionuclides may initially be selected as potentially being significant.
 The number may subsequently be reduced, when more reliable estimates of the activity concentrations are obtained, for example from the monitoring programme.